pedro-coelho-dr/libreSenses/README.md

 The models encapsulate the data fields and database operations.
 Each class, like `Caption` or `AudioDescription`, manages its interaction with the database, making sure that the data handling is secure and consistent.

 #### Associations and Relationships
-Django models handle relationships between different data entities effectively.
+Models handle relationships between different data entities effectively.
 For example, the use of ForeignKey in `Caption`, `AudioDescription`, `SignLanguage`, and `MediaAlternative` models to link to the `Film` model and establish associations between the objects.

 #### Validations
 The models also handle data validation.
 Methods like `validate_file_size` and validators like `FileExtensionValidator` and `MinValueValidator` are the last layer of validation to ensure data integrity.